briankoser/sfc-listeners-guide/episodes/0327-doctor-who-enters-the-marvel-cinematic-universe-and-other-news.md

 quotes:
   - time: "1:30"
     context: Matt tells Ben that David Tennant is going to play Killgrave, The Purple Man
+take_that_science:
+  - Measles is spreading at Disney Land
+  - Scientists have uploaded a worm's mind into a LEGO robot

 last_listen: 2020-04-22
 recommendation: no